Back

 LESSON 2.
 Equations with no End

-When rules for math are created, you produce some amazing.
-The numbers become a puzzle many people spend their careers unraveling their mystery.
+When rules for math are created, you produce something amazing.
+Numbers become a puzzle, that many people spend their careers unraveling the mystery.
 Throughout mathematical history there have always been sequences or numbers that have intrigued people.
-We will look at three famous equations that produce numbers with “no end” including Pi (B), Fibonacci Numbers, and Golden Ratio or Phi(M)
+We will look at three famous equations that produce numbers with “no end” including Pi (B), Fibonacci Numbers, and Golden Ratio or Phi(M).
+These numbers are irrational.

 The Circle and the Pi (B)